A reader sent me an email one day day asking for some saving tips for world travel.

 This was one of our biggest strategies for saving a lot of money fast.
 If you don’t put this into practice before you know it you will have spent both your wages on stuff you don’t need.

-Decide whose wage you can live off (after you have followed these saving tips for world travel) and then bank one whole complete wage into a savings account and live off only the other.
+Decide whose wage you can live off (after you have followed these saving tips for world travel) and then bank one whole complete wage into a savings account and live off the other.

 If you don’t have the money for something, then you can’t do it.

-Open a Travel Saving Account
+Open a Travel Savings Account

 Work Out a Travel Plan

-Take some time to plan your travel style.
+Take some time to plan your travel style

 - How do you plan on getting around when you travel?